SteamDatabase/FileDetectionRuleSets/descriptions/Engine.RPG_Maker_MV.md

-[**RPG Maker MV**](https://www.rpgmakerweb.com/products/rpg-maker-mv) includes a large number of changes over previous versions, having multiplatform support, side-view battles, and high resolution features.
-It is the first engine in the series to use JavaScript instead of Ruby, with the addition of plugins.
-Completed games can be played on PC and mobile devices.
+[**RPG Maker MV**](https://www.rpgmakerweb.com/products/rpg-maker-mv) is one of the latest installments in RPG Maker engine series, it was released in 2015 by Degica.